Department:School of Education & Social Care

 Linda's research interests reflect the various areas of academia in which she has been involved.
 Her work in the VFI involves investigating support and intervention strategies for veterans in the criminal justice system.
 Her previous research spans different education sectors and she has published three journal articles from her PhD.
 Papers from her research with the University of Cambridge are in preparation.
 She has also published early childhood research in both peer-reviewed journals and book chapters.

-Linda would be pleased to consider supervising doctoral subjects with the following research interests/topics:
+Linda would be pleased to consider supervising doctoral students with the following research interests/topics:

 Linda regularly leads workshops for the Doctorate in Education programme and also for RDCS doctoral training, exploring different approaches to adopting a qualitative methodology.